tobias-d-oe/fheMcontrol/README.md

 ### Definition Configuration File:

-The definition configuration file */etc/fheMcontrol/fheMcontrolServer.xml* is for translating incoming mediola commands to fhem commands.
+The definition configuration file **fheMcontrolServer.xml** is for translating incoming mediola commands to fhem commands.
 After you have to setup the executable commands before, this is also a security feature.
 The definiton file contains two main sections.